 These hiking trail classifications are based on the time for an average hiker to complete the trail.

-Microclimate .4 mile – A singletrack trail “shortcut” on Gopher.
+.4 miles.
+A singletrack trail “shortcut” on Journey.

-East Rim 1 mile – A short mountaintop hike, the East Rim Loop takes hikers from the summit around the East Rim ridge offering views of Glacier National Park and the Flathead Valley.
+1 miles.
+Loop hike around the East Rim ridge offering views of Glacier National Park and the Flathead Valley.

-Danny On Trail 3.8 miles – Our signature hiking trail and the most popular hiking trail in the Flathead National Forest.
-Hike up and ride the Scenic Lift down or ride up and hike down.
+3.8 miles.
+Hike up or down.
+Our signature hiking trail and the most popular hiking trail in the Flathead National Forest.

 Danny On with Flower Point Loop